systemcarl/blank/README.md

 favicon, set the `PUBLIC_FAVICON` environment variable to the desired favicon href link.

+By default, all local resources are served from the root path (`/`).
+The base path used by the client can be set using the `PUBLIC_BASE_URL` environment variable.
+To provide a base path for the server data loading, set the private `BASE_URL` environment variable.
+This can be useful for including static resources or customization files after building the application which bundles the `/static` folder.

 #### Logging
 Server side events are automatically logged and formatted using [*Pino*](https://getpino.io/).
 Events are sent to the application's standard